paulaloure/Portfolio-Projects/README.md

 1. Which film categories are rented most often?
 2. Which films brought the highest income to the rental place?
 3. Which customer has the highest mean spend in the rental place?
+4. Which staff managed to earn more with rental per month in one year?

 Visualisation of the mean spend for the customers with id 1-99:

 ![graph_visualiser-1666979333244](https://user-images.githubusercontent.com/96730074/198700508-9f997b3b-6783-41e8-bbdd-574923c68e77.png)

-**4. Which staff managed to earn more with rental per month in one year?**